wizarddos/PHP-lib/README.md

 Here is library with some useful functions for accounts, forms validation articles and SQL querises written in PHP

 functions in library
-in SQL queries to database
+in SQL queries to database:
  delete()
  insert()
  select()
  update()
-in account-script. for Users on your website addarticle() changepass() login()
+in account-script. for Users on your website: addarticle() changepass() login()